Mikeware/SpaceBattleArena/doc/games/thehungerbaubles.md

 Should a new bauble be spawned every time one is collected?

 ###cornucopia_radius = int
 How big should the cornucopia area be.
+If your ship's position is within this radius distance from the cornucopia position, the cornucopia won't spawn baubles.

 ###cornucopia_buffer_edge = int
 How far should the cornucopia be from the edge of the world.